CarolineYao/SentimentAnalysisProject/README.md

 ## Start app
 You can either run

-`start-app` -- This will start the React frontend as well as the Flask api.
+* `start-app` -- This will start the React frontend as well as the Flask api.

-Or you can
+Or you can have two tabs open and run the two following commands in these seperate tabs,
-Have two tabs open and run the two following commands in these seperate tabs, `npm start` -- This will start the React frontend
+* `npm start` -- This will start the React frontend
-`npm start-app` -- This will start the Flask api
+* `npm start-app` -- This will start the Flask api